Nordgold: Development projects and exploration

 Gross is an all-season open-pit heap leach project, located in southwestern Yakutia, Russia, 4 km east of the Neryungri mine.
 The Feasibility Study confirmed the economic attractiveness of the project, giving an IRR of nearly 40% at a gold price of US$1,250/oz.
 Construction of the mine is nearly complete.
 The first Gross gold is expected to be poured in early September 2018 during the pre-commissioning process.
 At full production, Gross is expected to mine and process c.
 12 million tonnes (“Mt”) of ore per year, producing over 200 koz of gold per year for 17 years.

 In March 2017 Nordgold announced a positive bankable feasibility study (BFS) for the Montagne d’Or project in French Guiana.
 Montagne d’Or is a world-class ore body and the BFS demonstrated an open pit mining operation with average annual gold production of 237,000 ounces over the first 10 years of mine life, at an average grade of 1.73 g/t gold that results in an average AISC of US$749 per ounce.
 It benefits from straightforward metallurgy, excellent expected recovery rates, and a moderate stripping ratio.
 By completing the BFS and a minimum expenditure outlay of US$30 million, Nordgold fulfilled all the requirements of an option agreement with partner Columbus Gold Corporation, and in September 2017 acquired 55.01% stake in the Montagne d'Or project.
 At the same time Nordgold signed a Shareholder Agreement with Columbus outlining the rights and obligations of each joint venture partner in respect of the project management and development.
 Nordgold holds three out of five board seats on the Board of Directors of Compagnie Minière Montagne d’Or.
 Nordgold is also the operator of the project.
+Following the US sanctions on Nordgold consequently to the Russian invasion of Ukraine, Orea Mining urgently started negotiations with Nordgold to acquire 100% of the Montagne d'or project.
+The final agreement was signed in January 2023, making Nordgold lose its interests in the project.